-In this bass mixing guide, you will learn how DI tracks work, how to use them, mix them, and what advantages it has.
+In this bass mixing guide, you will learn how DI tracks work, how to use them, mix them, and what advantages it offers.

 You need to follow several steps to record and mix DI bass tracks.
-In this case, nine steps.
 Follow these steps and you will be able to create an even and powerful bass tone that sits well in a mix.

 Let’s dive in and learn how to mix bass guitars with DI tracks.

-Before you mix DI bass tracks, first you need to record DI bass guitar track.
-You can use a DI box if you have one.
-But also you can plug your bass straight into the audio interface.
-That’s also a DI track.
+Before you mix the bass guitar, first you need to record the DI bass guitar track.
+You can use a DI box if you have one but also you can plug your bass straight into the audio interface.

 Don’t use any bass amp sim or other plugins.
 You need a clean bass tone without any coloration.
 You can record bass guitars with real amps or VST plugins, but it requires a different approach.